Mayurji/Mayurji/README.md

 I'm a Machine Learning Engineer who likes to work on deep learning for exploring how my graduation math works and understand the power of compute.

    * 👨💻 Currently working and growing my skillset in Machine Learning and Data Science.
-   * 🤝 Open for collaborations regarding technical articles and Machine Learning projects.
+   * 🤝 Open for collaborations regarding technical articles, Machine Learning and Deep Learning projects.
    * **☑** Visit my [website](https://mayurji.github.io/) for more information.

 ## Favorite Book